The Letter (1940 film): Plot

 Leslie Crosbie, the wife of a British rubber plantation manager in Malaya, shoots dead Geoffrey Hammond, a well-known member of the expatriate community.
 Leslie tells the servant to send for the new district officer and her husband Robert, who is loading rubber for shipment.
 Crosbie returns, delivered by his attorney, a close family friend.
 Leslie claims that she killed Hammond to save her honor.

 She is placed under arrest, jailed in Singapore, and charged with murder.
 Her eventual acquittal seems a foregone conclusion, as the White community not only believes her story but feels she had acted heroically.
 Only the attorney, Howard Joyce, harbors suspicion.
 His clerk, Ong Chi Seng, tells him a letter exists that Leslie wrote to Hammond the day of the shooting, imploring him to come that night while Robert was away.

 Ong tells Joyce that the original is in the possession of Hammond's widow, a Eurasian woman who lives in the Chinese quarter.
-He shows Joyce a copy, revealing Leslie's clear culpability in her ex-lover's murder, and conveys that the original is for sale, at a staggering price.
-Joyce then confronts Leslie, who first denies then breaks down and confesses to having written it.
+He shows Joyce a copy, revealing Leslie's clear culpability in her ex-lover's murder, and conveys that the original is for sale at a staggering price.
+Joyce confronts Leslie, who first denies, then breaks down and confesses to having written it.
 She manipulates him into agreeing to buy it back despite the risk to his career.

 Joyce tells Robert about the letter without divulging its content or true price, which will exhaust nearly all of Robert's savings.
 Ong informs Joyce that Hammond's widow demands Leslie come personally to make the payoff, so Joyce arranges for the court to have her released into his custody to "regain her health".